DaGoatTonk/Firefox-Fix-for-aniwatch-mobile/README.md

 ## Installation

-### Step 1 - Install Firefox for Android
+### Step 1 - Install Firefox/Kiwi/Brave/etc. for Android

-Download and install Firefox from the Google Play Store if you don't have it already.
+Download from the Google Play Store if you don't have it already.

 ### Step 2 - Install Tampermonkey